 - Big, bright, easy to read LCD display

 - Can work with multiple modifier types

-- The included reflector comes pre-installed with a Godox mount adapter and it takes tremendous force to remove the mount and reveal the Bowens mount.
+- The included beauty dish comes pre-installed with a Godox mount adapter, and it takes tremendous force to remove the mount and reveal the Bowens mount.

 All technical specifications for the XPLOR 400 Pro TTL have been taken from the official Adorama listing.

 Flashpoint ModelXPLOR 400Pro TTL

 400WsGuide No. (m ISO 100)236ft / 72m ISO100 – with standard reflector

 Compatible Cameras w/R2 Wireless Radio:

 Canon, Nikon, Sony, Olympus, Panasonic, and Fujifilm